Mechanotransduction: Cartilage

 Using the integrin-linked mechanotransduction pathway as an example (being one of the better studied pathways), it has been shown to mediate chondrocyte adhesion to cartilage surfaces, mediate survival signaling and regulate matrix production and degradation.

-Integrin receptors have an extracellular domain that binds to the ECM proteins (collagen, fibronectin, laminin, vitronectin and osteopontin), and a cytoplasmic domain that interacts with intracellular signaling molecules.
-When an integrin receptor binds to its ECM ligand and is activated, additional integrins cluster around the activated site.
-In addition, kinases (e.g., focal adhesion kinase, FAK) and adapter proteins (e.g., paxillin, aka Pax, talin, aka Tal, and Shc) are recruited to this cluster, which is called the focal adhesion complex (FAC).
-The activation of these FAC molecules in turn, triggers downstream events that up-regulate and /or down-regulate intracellular processes such as transcription factor activation and gene regulation resulting in apoptosis or differentiation.
+Integrin receptors have an extracellular domain that binds to the extracellular matrix proteins (collagen, fibronectin, laminin, vitronectin and osteopontin), and a cytoplasmic domain that interacts with intracellular signaling molecules.
+When an integrin receptor binds to its extracellular matrix ligand and is activated, additional integrins cluster around the activated site.
+In addition, kinases (e.g., focal adhesion kinase and adapter proteins (e.g., paxillin, aka Pax, talin, aka Tal, and Shc) are recruited to this cluster, which is called the focal adhesion complex.
+The activation of these focal adhesion complex molecules in turn, triggers downstream events that up-regulate and/or down-regulate intracellular processes such as transcription factor activation and gene regulation resulting in apoptosis or differentiation.

-In addition to binding to ECM ligands, integrins are also receptive to autocrine and paracrine signals such as growth factors in the TGF-beta family.
+In addition to binding to extracellular matrix ligands, integrins are also receptive to autocrine and paracrine signals such as growth factors in the TGF-beta family.
 Chondrocytes have been shown to secrete TGF-b, and upregulate TGF-b receptors in response to mechanical stimulation; this secretion may be a mechanism for autocrine signal amplification within the tissue.

 Integrin signaling is just one example of multiple pathways that are activated when cartilage is loaded.
-Some intracellular processes that have been observed to occur within these pathways include phosphorylation of ERK1/2, p38 MAPK, and SAPK/ERK kinase-1 (SEK-1) of the JNK pathway as well as changes in cAMP levels, actin re-organization and changes in the expression of genes which regulate cartilage ECM content.
+Some intracellular processes that have been observed to occur within these pathways include phosphorylation of ERK1/2, p38 MAPK, and SAPK/ERK kinase-1 (SEK-1) of the JNK pathway as well as changes in cAMP levels, actin re-organization and changes in the expression of genes which regulate cartilage extracellular matrix content.